 Through the foundation and outcomes of the WE Learning Framework, students explore the root causes of pressing issues like hunger, poverty and lack of education.
 They also plan at least one local and one global action to improve their community and the world

 The WE Learning Framework is the foundation for all of WE’s educational programming.
 As students’ progress through service learning projects they develop core skill sets.
 The top skills that will be developed are identified at the top of each activity and throughout WE materials.
 Through a diverse selection of specially designed learning tools and resources students find increased academic engagement, active citizenship and university and workplace readiness.

 The College Board and WE share a passion for enriching students’ learning experiences and developing well-rounded citizens.
 By combining the academic challenge and AP® with the WE education and citizenship model, AP® with WE Service creates an opportunity for students to consider their classroom work and how it applies to real-world topics, while working closely with their peers to address relevant needs in the local, national, and global community.

 Service learning is based on a structured academic foundation that goes beyond volunteering or doing community service.

 While service learning does involve performing service, it is based on a structured academic foundation.
 To learn more about the impacts of service learning, see Best Practices and Effectiveness of Service Learning, a compilation of research by Shelley K. White, PhD, MPH, Assistant Professor of Sociology, Director, Master of Public Health Program, Simmons College (formerly Worcester State University) and Jonathan M. White, PhD, Associate Professor of Sociology, Director, Service Learning Center, Bentley University.

-Service learning engages teachers and students with their community in a structured way that allows for students to meet their learning objectives, while community needs are addressed through the service work that students carry out.
+Service learning engages educators and students with their community in a structured way that allows for students to meet their learning objectives, while community needs are addressed through the service work that students carry out.
 The Best Practices and Effectiveness of Service Learning research shares the long-term benefits and outcomes for students that service learning offers as a pedagogy.